earth-chris/xleaf/README.md

 🌿 It includes sensible defaults that make it easy to get up and running quickly, and clear code documentation in the form of docstrings and type hints.

 📚 All credit for the fundamental modeling code and for the underlying science belongs to the original researchers. `xleaf` is mostly a wrapper.
-Please see their most recent research:
+Please cite their most recent research:

 ```
 @article{feret2017prospect,